Fables (comics): Publication history

 Various artists worked on the title.
 The covers until issue #81 were done by James Jean, after which João Ruas took over as cover artist.
 The majority of the interior pencil work was done by Mark Buckingham (who reportedly would have been given the writing reins if Willingham became unable to continue it).
 Other artists include Bryan Talbot, Lan Medina, P. Craig Russell, Mike Allred, Craig Hamilton, and Linda Medley.

 The series ended with issue #150.
 The final issue of Fables was a larger than normal issue comprising most of the twenty-second Fables trade paperback.
 It was released in July 2015.
+It resumed publication with issue #151 for a 12-issue arc in May 2022.

-Fables was restarted with issue #151 for a 12-issue arc in May 2022.
+Until 2023, Willingham was the sole owner of the IP rights to Fables.
+In September, Willingham announced that he had allowed the Fables IP to enter the public domain after growing disenchanted with DC Comics.
+Willingham cited his frustration with DC, stating that for years the company fought him on royalties, media rights, and various other issues.
+In his announcement, Willingham wrote: "If I understand the law correctly...you have the rights to make your Fables movies, and cartoons, and publish your Fables books, and manufacture your Fables toys, and do anything you want with your property, because it's your property".
+The decision does not affect any Fables works already in print, which Willingham will continue to collect royalties on.
+DC denied Willingham's assertion that the franchise is public domain, stating that they continue to own the rights to the storylines, characters, and elements in the comics.

 Characters

 The main characters of Fables are public domain figures from folklore, mythology, and literature.
 Bill Willingham said the only considerations in deciding what characters and fables to use were "is the character or story free for use?" and "do I want to use it?"
 A principal character is the Big Bad Wolf (who calls himself "Bigby"), who has not only reformed but gained the ability to take on a more human appearance.
 At the series' beginning he serves as Fabletown's sheriff.

 Most of the characters who appear in Fables are from European stories, the major exceptions being Arabian fables and American fables (from the fable world of "Americana", appearing in Jack of Fables, such as Paul Bunyan, Black Sambo [now known as Sam] and the Lone Ranger).
 Most of these characters appear primarily in the Jack of Fables spin-off.